[FAQ-2] Kumano Kodo Trekking & Pilgrimage Guide|FAQs for beginners to fully support pilgrims on their journey!

 A popular choice for first-timers is a three-day walk along the main part of the Nakabeji route.
 Examples:

-Day 3: Chikaruro → Kumano Hongu Taisha shrine
+Day 3: Chikatsuyu → Kumano Hongu Taisha shrine

 Q5: Is the Kumano Kodo suitable for solo travellers?

 Yes, the Kumano Kodo is very suitable for solo travellers.
-You can walk at your own pace along the quiet mountain paths and meet local people along the way.
-Many accommodation facilities are also accustomed to single travellers and there is a warm and welcoming atmosphere.
-However, as there are places on the mountain paths where there is no signal, it is safer to prepare maps and emergency contact information in advance.
+You can walk at your own pace along quiet mountain paths and may encounter friendly locals along the way.
+Many accommodation facilities are used to hosting solo travellers and offer a warm, welcoming atmosphere.
+However, since some parts of the trail have no mobile signal, it’s safer to prepare offline maps and emergency contact information in advance.

 Q6: What is the difference between the Kumano Kodo and the Shikoku pilgrimage?

-The Kumano Kodo is a ‘road to the holy land’ to the Kumano Sanzan.
-The Shikoku pilgrimage route, on the other hand, is a ‘circuitous pilgrimage route’ to 88 temples in Shikoku.
+The Kumano Kodo is a “road to the sacred land” that leads to the Kumano Sanzan.
+In contrast, the Shikoku pilgrimage is a circular route that connects 88 temples across the island of Shikoku.

 Kumano Kodo hiking course and itinerary for beginners